Benefits of Metalama over PostSharp

 Declarations introduced by aspects are visible from the source code

-In Metalama, when an aspect introduces a declaration into a type, this new declaration can be used in your source code as if it were itself part of the source code.
-This is possible because Metalama runs within the compiler or the IDE.
+In Metalama, when an aspect introduces a declaration into a type, this new declaration can be used in your source code as if it were part of the source code itself.
+This is possible because Metalama operates within the compiler or the IDE.

 In PostSharp, declarations introduced by aspects could not be used in your source code.
-The reason for that limitation is that PostSharp, as a post-compiler, runs after the compiler.
-Therefore, any change done by PostSharp is not visible from any upstream process, e.g. the compiler or the IDE.
+The reason for this limitation is that PostSharp, as a post-compiler, operates after the compiler.
+Therefore, any changes made by PostSharp are not visible from any upstream process, such as the compiler or the IDE.

 Real-time feedback while editing code

-With PostSharp, you had to build your projects to get the warnings and errors provided by the aspects or to update the data shown by PostSharp Tools by Visual Studio.
+With PostSharp, you had to build your projects to receive the warnings and errors provided by the aspects or to update the data shown by PostSharp Tools in Visual Studio.

-With Metalama, you get feedback within seconds because your projects are always verified in real-time by the IDE -- and Metalama integrates with the IDE.
+With Metalama, you receive feedback within seconds because your projects are always verified in real-time by the IDE—and Metalama integrates with the IDE.